yuluqinn/CCM-site/README.md

 - Programming: Previous experience with Python is required.
 Previous IN CLASS experience with Python is strongly recommend---it’s assumed you know how to program in Python.
 The assignments will use Python 3 and Jupyter Notebooks (http://jupyter.org)

 ## Grading
-The final grade is based on the homeworks (60%) and the final project (40%).
+The final grade is based on the homeworks (65%) and the final project (35%).

 Class participation may be used to decide grades in borderline cases.

 ## Final Project
-The final project proposal is due Monday, April 5 (0.5 pages written).
+The final project proposal is due April 11 (0.5 pages written).
 Please submit via email to instructors-ccm-spring2021@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-proposal.pdf.
 Make sure to include the names of all of your group members at the top of the document too.

-The final project is due Wednesday 5/12.
+The final project is due May 11.
 Please submit via email to instructors-ccm-spring2021@nyuccl.org with the file name lastname1-lastname2-lastname3-ccm-final.pdf.
 Make sure to include the names of all of your group members at the top of the document too.

 The final project will be done in groups of 3-4 students.
 A short paper will be turned in describing the project (approximately 6 pages).
 The project will represent either an substantial extension of one of the homeworks (e.g., exploring some new aspect of one of the assignments), implementing and extending an existing cognitive modeling paper, or a cognitive modeling project related to your research.
 We provide a list of project ideas [here](final_project_ideas.md), but of course you do not have to choose from this list.